crystalparga1/Assignment0_b_flex_Template/README.md

 This is a project to help you understand how to use nested flex box containers.

-It looks like this when complete
+It looks like this when you run it.

 ![Image description](/images/result.png)